Learn how to set budget targets for each class in QuickBooks Online Plus.

 Step 3: See how you’re doing with your budget

-Make sure to check your progress towards your budget goal for each class.
+Make sure to check your progress toward your budget goal for each class.
 This can help you avoid possible red flags and stay on target.

 Here’s how to compare your actual income and expenses to your budgeted amounts: